-The purpose of the agreement is to enable a good work environment that creates possibilities for employees to control their working hours, within given time frames.
-In parts of the operations where flextime is not applicable, the conditions for working hours are regulated in appendices, this is the case for staff at Bildmuseet and the University Library.
+The purpose of the local collective agreement is to enable a good work environment that creates possibilities for employees to control their working hours, within given time frames.
+In parts of the operations where flextime is not applicable, the conditions for working hours are regulated in appendices.
+This is the case for staff at Bildmuseet and the University Library.

 The normal working hours for a full-time position at the University are 7 hours and 57 minutes per day.
 Normal working hours are 8:00 until 16:27, Monday to Friday.